peteut/circbuf/README.md

 [![Build Status](https://travis-ci.org/peteut/circbuf.svg?
 branch=master)](https://travis-ci.org/peteut/circbuf)

-`circbuf.CircBuf` implements a circular buffer for Python.
+`circbuf` implements a circular buffer for Python.
 It allows for zero copy operation, i.e. it uses `memoryview` to expose consumer and producer buffers.
-Access to the buffer is synchronise by locks.
+Access to the buffer is synchronised by locks, managed by context managers.

 ## Example